Jeffrey N. Walker: Career

+From 2004 to 2017, Walker was involved with the Joseph Smith Papers Project of The Church of Jesus Christ of Latter-day Saints, including as the Legal and Business Series Editor and Manager, the associate managing editor, and as a senior advisor.
+He has spoken widely on early Mormonism, including at BYU Education Week, the John Whitmer Historical Association, and the Mormon History Association.

 In 2012, Walker was asked by The Church of Jesus Christ of Latter-day Saints to participate with the Illinois Supreme Court Historic Preservation Commission and the Abraham Lincoln Presidential Library and Museum in developing a year-long program on the Mormon involvement in the Illinois judicial system during the 1840s.
 This assignment led to Walker writing a script to re-create Joseph Smith's three extradition hearings.
-This play was performed on September 24, 2013 at the Abraham Lincoln Presidential Library and Museum's auditorium, on October 14, 2013 at the Logan Center of the Arts auditorium on the campus of the University of Chicago, on March 25, 2014 at Kingsbury Hall on the campus of the University of Utah, and at the Varsity Theater at Brigham Young University on March 26, 2014.
-The script and related materials were published in Walker, "Habeas Corpus and the Courts: Individual Liberties from Joseph Smith to Abraham Lincoln to Guantanamo (A Story and a Play)," (Mormon Historical Studies, vol. 15, no. 2 (2014)).